powercap/powercap/README.md

-# Powercap Sysfs C Bindings
+# Powercap Sysfs C Bindings and Utilities

-This project provides the `powercap` library -- a generic C interface to the Linux powercap sysfs interface.
+This project provides the `powercap` library -- a generic C interface to the Linux power capping framework (sysfs interface).
 It includes an implementation for working with Intel Running Average Power Limit (RAPL).

+It also provides the following applications:

+* `powercap-info` - view powercap control type hierarchies or zone/constraint-specific configurations
+* `powercap-set` - set powercap control zone/constraint-specific configurations
+* `rapl-info` - view Intel RAPL hierarchies or zone/constraint-specific configurations
+* `rapl-set` - set Intel RAPL zone/constraint-specific configurations

 These bindings were originally created for use with [RAPLCap](https://github.com/powercap/raplcap), but can be used independently.
-See the RAPLCap project for a more general interface for managing RAPL power caps, including command line utilities.
+See the RAPLCap project for a more general interface for managing RAPL power caps, including other command line utilities.

 ## Prerequisites